shakilmith/documentaion/jpa/codeinjar/first-jpa-application/index.md

                         `-- AppTest.java
 ```

 After opening your simple maven project, you will get the the above project structure.
-If you open App.java you will a simple Hello, World string message that will print if you the App.java file.
+If you open App.java you will see a simple Hello, World string message that will print if you run App.java file.

 ```
 package com.company;